poncellat/poncellat.github.io/content/Blog/k8s/k8s-horizontal-pod-autoscaling-hpa.md

 ### Testing Application Method 2 (optional)

-To ssh into cluster and check the php application, below example assumes the cluster is created using minikube.
+To SSH into the cluster and check the PHP application, the below example assumes the cluster is created using Minikube.

 ```
 $ minikube ssh
 docker@minikube:~$
 ```

-To check the application, use curl with app ip address.
-The app ip address can be found in cluster-ip from service. `kubectl get svc`
+To check the application, use curl with the app IP address.
+The app IP address can be found in Cluster-IP from the service by executing `kubectl get svc php-apache`.

 ```
 $ minikube ssh